Search Result Set

 Tabbed Interface: The full list of records returned can be seen in a single list when the All tab is selected, while subsets of this list can be viewed by selecting the appropriate Content Categories tab.

-Note that the counts shown on the individual filter dropdowns similarly identify how many records in the Search Result Set reference their criteria, as a proportion of the records seen in the All tab. (e.g., as a subset of the 5700, in this example).
+Note that the counts shown on the individual filter dropdowns similarly identify how many records in the current Search Result Set reference their criteria, as a proportion of the records seen in the All tab. (e.g., as a subset of the 5700, in this example).

 Search Tip